oluoluoxenfree/oluonline-quartz-style/content/luddites.md

 ---

-Reading [Blood in the Machine](https://www.bloodinthemachine.com/) (the book, that's the substack by the author, Brian Merchant).
+Reading [Blood in the Machine](https://www.bloodinthemachine.com/) (the book; that's the substack by the author, Brian Merchant).

 Just learnt that Ned Ludd of Luddism is apocryphal so wonder what else I'll learn!